 300 amateur musicians and singers from Societe Generale staff have been brought together to perform with Les Siècles symphony orchestra, conducted by François-Xavier Roth, as part of the Group’s series of concerts.

-For the 4th edition, the amateur musicians will be performing at the Royal Festival Hall, one of London's leading classical music venues, on Saturday 22 April.
-The show will be streamed live on Twitter and a special web page for the concert on this site.
+For the 4th edition, the amateur musicians performed at the Royal Festival Hall, one of London's leading classical music venues, on Saturday 22 April.
+The show was streamed live on Twitter and a special web page for the concert on this site.

-Following the success of previous concerts "Playing for Salle Pleyel" in 2013 and 2014, and the "Playing for Philharmonie" in 2016, this will be the first time the ensemble is performing outside France.
+Following the success of previous concerts "Playing for Salle Pleyel" in 2013 and 2014, and the "Playing for Philharmonie" in 2016, this was the first time the ensemble performed outside France.

 Playing for London

-Saturday 22 April, 300 Societe Generale employees from Morocco, the UK and France will be performing a unique show at the Royal Festival Hall in London.
+Saturday 22 April, 300 Societe Generale employees from Morocco, the UK and France performed a unique show at the Royal Festival Hall in London.

 Following the success of the previous editions, « Playing for salle Pleyel » (2013 et 2014) et de « Playing for Philharmonie de Paris » Playing for Philharmonie de Paris » (2016), Societe Generale chose to export the adventure abroad.
 For this unique edition, staff was selected in three different countries (France, the UK and Morocco).

 Societe Generale’s support for classical music dates back to 1987, with the creation of a dedicated charity.
 It has gradually established itself as a key player in the musical world, contributing to expanding the reach of classical music beyond its traditional audience.